094459/newsletter-oss-projects/README.md

 **ragna**

 [ragna](https://aws-oss.beachgeek.co.uk/3f3) this is a repo I put together to show you how you can add Amazon Bedrock models from Anthropic and Meta within the Ragna tool.
 I blogged last week about this [#179](https://dev.to/aws/unboxing-ragna-getting-hands-on-and-making-it-to-work-with-amazon-bedrock-7k3) but I have put together this repo that shows the actual code as I had received quite a few DMs, and as a bonus, I have also added the recently announced Llama2 13B model from Meta.
 To help with this, a new blog post, [Adding Amazon Bedrock Llama2 as an assistant in Ragna](https://dev.to/aws/adding-amazon-bedrock-llama2-as-an-assistant-in-ragna-pdl) will help you get this all up and running.
 There is also lots of useful info in the project README. (#180)

+**sample-ollama-server**

+[sample-ollama-server](https://aws-oss.beachgeek.co.uk/4bv) is a project that folks who are interested in or already using ollama need to check out.
+This repo provides a AWS CloudFormation template to provision NVIDIA GPU EC2 instances with Ollama and Open WebUI, and include access to Amazon Bedrock foundation models (FMs).
+The solution can be deployed as a website for LLM interaction through Open WebUI, or as application development environment with Amazon DCV server.(#209)

 **smart-assistant-agent**